ElenaChes/Batch--Audio-Device-switcher/README.md

 ## SwitchDevice.bat

-Checks which audio device (out of 2 options) is currently set as default , sets the other device to default and displays the information in a popup.
-If it's neither an error message will be displayed.
+Checks which audio device (out of 2 options) is currently set as default, sets the other device to default and displays the information in a popup.
+If the current default device isn't one of the options an error message will be displayed.

 ### Required variables: